-BCS Requirements Engineering training course gives delegates a solid grounding in a range of techniques for revealing, analysing and documenting business and system requirements, in addition to gaining a BCS accreditation that is highly regarded by prestigious UK employers.
+Our BCS Requirements Engineering training course will give a solid grounding in a range of techniques for revealing, analysing and documenting business and system requirements, in addition to gaining a BCS accreditation that is highly regarded by prestigious UK employers.

 This course includes the BCS Certificate in Requirements Engineering.

 This course is one of the mandatory modules of the BCS Diploma in Business Analysis.

 Requirements and the Business Context